Ballynahatty:

 click

-on the thumbnail for a panoramic view
+on the thumbnail for more pictures

-leading E off the Burren-Mayobridge road, commanding fine views
+S of a rocky track leading E off the Burren-Mayobridge road,

-is a fine granite standing-stone some 2.8 metres high with a
+some 2.8 metres high with a concave and probably artificial

-be compared with the stone at Barnmeen (8.5 km NNE).
+'shoulder' on the N side, to be compared with the stone at Barnmeen

+(8.5 km NNE).
 Beside it are traces of a prehistoric enclosure.

 ~ 2.2 km NNE (J 161